About the program

-The Seminar is an intensive, interactive, experiential learning program from dawn to dusk.
-We want students to enjoy themselves on a safe, exceptional campus on the Pacific Ocean.
-Each day will be a blend of learning, recreational, cultural, and social activities.
+PSYL is an intensive, interactive and experiential learning program from dawn to dusk.
+We want students to enjoy themselves at a safe, exceptional campus on the shores of the Pacific Ocean.
+Each day is a blend of educational, recreational, cultural and social activities.
 PSYL believes in the power of education to be real and relevant to the challenges facing the world and young people across the globe.
 Each summer, we build an international youth community committed to discovering who they are and what incredible change they can create.

-PSYL has been approved by the Ministry of Education in British Columbia and Ontario to offer students with High School credits.
+PSYL has been approved by the Ministry of Education in British Columbia and Ontario to offer students high school credits.
 (BC: 4 credits at the Grade 12 level through the External Credentials Program.
 ON: Interdisciplinary Studies Grade 12 University Preparation credit IDC4U.)
 Students in other provinces may be eligible to receive either of these as transfer credits, and can discuss with their school administration.

-Arrival Day: Students may arrange for arrival anytime on July 22nd.
-Orientation activities will take place on a rotating basis through-out the day with our first full welcome session taking place after dinner.
+Students may arrange for arrival anytime on July 16.
+Orientation activities will take place on a rotating basis throughout the day, with our first full welcome session taking place after dinner.